-The due date for Stage 1 (completed graph only) is before 12:00 am MST, Saturday, Feb.
-23. In view of the purpose of Stage 1, "a timely, complete and accurate collection of data as judged from your timeseries plots", late submissions of the graphs will not be accepted, regardless of circumstances.
+The due date for Stage 1 (completed graph only) is before 11:59 pm MST, Tuesday, Feb.
+25. In view of the purpose of Stage 1, "a timely, complete and accurate collection of data as judged from your timeseries plots", late submissions of the graphs will not be accepted, regardless of circumstances.

-The due date for final version of Stage 2 (completed project) is before 12:00 am MST, Wednesday, April 10.
+The due date for final version of Stage 2 (completed project) is before 11:59 pm MST, Friday, April 10.

 Assignments can only be submitted to the appropriate D2L dropboxes.
-This require means each component of the project (Stage 1; Receipt from Writing Center; Stage 2) will have its own dropbox; it is student's responsibility to upload the correct file to the correct dropbox.
-The requirement also means that hand drawn plots must be either digitally photographed or "scanned" into a digital format (.jpeg, .png) that can be imported into your word processing program.
-You should plan to complete the final version of your Stage 2 project at least two days prior to the due date to give yourself ample of time to make certain your materials are complete, thoroughly proofed, properly ordered and rotated, and can be uploaded to the D2L dropbox successfully.
+This means that hand drawn plots must be either digitally photographed or "scanned" into a digital format (.jpeg, .png) that can be imported into your word processing program.
+You should plan to complete the final version of your project at least two days prior to the due date to give yourself ample of time to make certain your materials are complete, proofed, properly ordered and rotated, and can be uploaded to the D2L dropbox successfully.
+You are responsible for checking that you final submission is uploaded to D2L